agi-brain/xuance/README.md

 and hope this implementation can give a hint on the magics of reinforcement learning.

 We expect it to be compatible with multiple deep learning toolboxes (torch, tensorflow, and mindspore), and hope it can really become a zoo full of DRL algorithms.

-This project is supported by Peng Cheng Laboratory.

 ## Currently Supported Agents